 Robots competing in the physical competition must be equipped with an emergency stop button that makes the robot immediately desist with all motions, or ideally go limp and/or cut power to the actuators.
 In addition to the emergency stop button, robots may only have up to two additional physical or virtual buttons: One to start the robot behaviour and one to stop the behaviour.
 The buttons must be clearly labeled.
 If the robot has more buttons that cannot be detached, they must be visibly masked during the games.
+In adult size, robot handlers are allowed to carry an additional remote emergency stop button.
+This button must be worn either around the neck or on the belt of the robot handler and must be clearly marked.
+Each emergency stop button can only be connected to the robot of the robot handler that holds the button.
+The remote emergency button cannot perform any additional functions and does not replace the regular emergency button.
+Robot handlers must keep their hands clearly away from the button unless the button is being pressed.
+Robot handlers must not use the remote emergency button to intentionally incapacitate their robots.
 Body parts of robots competing in the virtual competition that are considered feet and arms must be marked in the virtual robot models.